On the Complexity of the Optimal Correlated Equilibria in Extensive-Form Games: Discussion and Open Questions

 \section{Discussion and Open Questions}

-Our results provide new insights into the representational complexity (also known as strategy complexity) of optimal correlated equilibria in extensive-form games, particularly when the number of players is part of the input.
+Our results provide new insights into the representational complexity, or strategy complexity, of optimal correlated equilibria in extensive-form games, particularly when the number of players is part of the input.
 An important aspect of this complexity is how large the support of an equilibrium must be.

 For equilibrium notions such as \EFCE, \EFCCE, \NFCCE, \AFCE, and \AFCCE, we show that the support size can be bounded polynomially without loss of expressiveness.
 More precisely, for any equilibrium of one of these types, there exists an equivalent equilibrium with support consisting of a polynomial number of strategy profiles, which induces the same distribution over the leaf nodes and thus the same payoffs.
 This result enables NP-membership for the \textsc{Threshold} problem under these notions.
 Related to this, a pressing question in line with the study of~\cite{farina2020polyPublicChance}, is the following: